-- the process for how a chairman of a council meeting may deal with instances of unsuitable meeting conduct by councillors, and - the process for how suspected inappropriate conduct of a councillor referred to the local government by the Independent Assessor (IA) is to be dealt with at a council meeting, - the process for dealing with conflicts of interests and recording them, - the process for dealing with a loss of quorum, and - procedures for closed meetings.
+- the process for the chairman to lead and manage local government meetings. - the process for how a chairman of a council meeting may deal with instances of unsuitable meeting conduct by councillors, and - the process for how suspected inappropriate conduct of a councillor referred to the local government by the Independent Assessor (IA) is to be dealt with at a council meeting, - the process for dealing with conflicts of interests and recording them, - the process for dealing with a loss of quorum, and - procedures for closed meetings.

-3. APPLICATION
+4. APPLICATION